 How Monitoring Works

 When a test is executed with End User Experience Monitoring enabled, BlazeMeter wraps the label and the URL specified with a YAML configuration file.
-Alternatively, you can supply a YAML configuration of your own.
-BlazeMeter executes the script via Taurus and Selenium.
-The script, containing only the URLs specified, runs for the full duration of the load test.
+Alternatively, you can supply a YAML script of your own.
+BlazeMeter executes the YAML script via Taurus and Selenium for the full duration of the load test.

 Configure End User Experience Monitoring